 Bottom line: voice search optimization isn’t a one-size-fits-all situation.
 Each platform is more siloed than traditional web browsers, and each uses different data sources.
 For example, with general voice searches, Google Assistant uses Google data, Siri relies on Bing data, and Alexa blends Bing and Amazon data.
 Furthermore, some of the assistants seem hardwired to avoid specific questions.
 The net effect is, each assistant responds to the same queries in different ways.

 For example, when asked, “what is the best mobile phone?”
 Google Assistant pulled up Best Smartphones 2018 by Tom’s Guide.
 Siri, in turn, responded, “You’re kidding, right?” and, when pushed further, “Seriously?”
-Alexa, in a somewhat more helpful mood than Siri, replied that I should consider the features that matter to me and to read some reviews on Amazon.
+In a somewhat more helpful mood than Siri, Alexa replied that I should consider the features that matter to me and read some reviews on Amazon.

-From these examples, it could be easy to consider skipping Siri and Alexa in favor of the more powerful Google Assistant, but it is important to remember that Siri is the default on every iPhone and Alexa is at the core of almost 70% of all smart speakers.
+From these examples, it could be easy to consider skipping Siri and Alexa in favor of the more powerful Google Assistant.
+Still, it is important to remember that Siri is the default on every iPhone, and Alexa is at the core of almost 70% of all smart speakers.

 Making Search a Conversation

-In a sentence, you should keep doing traditional SEO tasks, because voice search optimization relies on many of the same indicators.
-Keyword research, though modified a bit from how you may have traditionally handled it, is now more critical than ever.
-You need to know what people are asking and how people are searching for your practice and the services and treatments you provide.
-This is a basic step in laying the foundation for an SEO campaign, but with voice search, you want to explicitly look toward those featured snippets in Google searches (i.e. the text box at the top of some search results).
+You should keep doing traditional SEO tasks in a sentence because voice search optimization relies on many of the same indicators.
+Though modified a bit from how you may have traditionally handled it, keyword research is now more critical than ever.
+You need to know what people are asking and how people are searching for your practice, and the services and treatments you provide.
+This is a basic step in laying the foundation for an SEO campaign, but with voice search, you want to explicitly look toward those featured snippets in Google searches (i.e., the text box at the top of some search results).
 This is where the Google assistant gets the information it will read back in response to a voice query.

 Tailoring your keyword research to discovering the keywords and phrases that generate a featured snippet will allow you to: